A “Famous” Bald Eagle Dies in Denver

 A bald eagle that made its home and nest at Bluff Lake Nature Center (BLNC) in Denver has died.
 It was electrocuted on May 2.

-His name was FSV44, says Colorado Parks and Wildlife (CPW).
+His name was FSV44, according to Colorado Parks and Wildlife (CPW).
 To the kids in BLNC’s forest school educational program who watched him and his mate regularly, he was Sonic.

 The inspiring eagle had an impressive story and was a “successful young bird,” said Reesa Conrey, a CPW avian researcher.
 “He contributed great data to our research projects, and I’m very sad that the story ends here,” Conrey said.

-“We are heartbroken about the passing of FSV44, who our forest school students named Sonic,” Rachel Hutchens, BLNC’s executive director, said Tuesday.
+“We are heartbroken about the passing of FSV44, who our forest school students named Sonic,” said Rachel Hutchens, BLNC’s executive director.
 “We were all lucky to have had the chance to experience the eagle pair over the last several months.
 The kids loved checking in on them every day and watching them build their nest and hunt on the lake.
-We hope that the female (Pinky!) will be back next year!”
+We hope that the female (Pinky) will be back next year!”

-Conrey said FSV44 was tagged at Xcel Energy Fort St. Vrain webcam nest in Platteville, Colorado, in 2021, and his life was followed on Facebook by fans and by researchers who shared his movements.
+Conrey said FSV44 was tagged at Xcel Energy’s Fort St. Vrain webcam nest in Platteville, Colorado in 2021 and his life was followed on Facebook by fans and by researchers who shared his movements.
 He made a few “impressive” migrations, including all the way to Hudson Bay in Canada, Conrey said.

 CPW got three years of data before the tag separated from the bird on May 17, 2024.
 The tag was recovered later that month near Denver International Airport.

-In January, the eagle found a mate at BLNC, the first pair of breeding eagles at the Denver wildlife area at 11255 MLK.
-Jr Blvd.
+In January, the eagle found a mate at BLNC, the first pair of breeding eagles at the Denver wildlife area at the edge of Central Park.
 Bird watchers and visitors delighted in watching the activity around the nest, which had previously been occupied by red-tailed hawks.

 By March 1, the nest had been transformed into an eagle’s nest, which ultimately failed, meaning no surviving offspring were produced.
 But birdwatcher George Ho said the pair “was still hanging around BLNC and showed some attempts at rebuilding a nest.”